- Trip Outline

-The Quintessential Bhutan Experience tour is the perfect tour if you are looking for a great introduction to Bhutan but want to spend a couple extra days exploring the culture.
+The Quintessential Bhutan Experience tour is the perfect tour if you are looking for a great introduction to Bhutan but want to spend a couple of extra days exploring the Bhutan culture.
 This tour highlights all the major sites of interest in western and central Bhutan.
 This leisure-paced journey takes you on a journey of well-preserved tradition and culture, medieval Dzongs, pristine landscapes, monasteries, and our ever-friendly people.
-Whatever you do and wherever you go, you will be fascinated by our country and people whose love and respect for their faith and their land is all encompassing.
+Whatever you do and wherever you go, you will be fascinated by our country and people whose love and respect for their faith and their land is all-encompassing.
 You will have the experience of meeting local families and possibly sharing a meal.
 Learning about Bhutanese culture from the people who live it every day.
-We will explore pristine valleys, woodlands of juniper and visit local villages in this fabulous tour!
+We will explore pristine valleys, woodlands of juniper, and visit local villages on this fabulous tour!
 Of course, the culmination of the tour is the day trek to Tiger’s Nest Monastery.

 Thimphu-PunakhaMorning proceeds to Dochula pass (3,100m).
-On clear day, the pass offers the most spectacular view over the greater eastern Himalayas including highest peak of Bhutan.
-Make gradual hike to Lungchuzekha Temple located at 3500m altitudes.
+On a clear day, the pass offers the most spectacular view over the greater eastern Himalayas including the highest peak of Bhutan.
+Make a gradual hike to Lungchuzekha Temple located at 3500m altitudes.
 Afternoon drive to Wangdue, visit Dzong reconstruction and mini town.
 Overnight in Punakha in Hotel

-Punakha-ParoMorning short excursion to Khamsum Yuelley Namgyel Chorten, Later visit Punakha Dzong and later En-route to visit temple of divine madman, also well known as the temple of fertility.
-After lunch proceed to Paro for overnight.
+Punakha-ParoMorning short excursion to Khamsum Yuelley Namgyel Chorten, Later visit Punakha Dzong and later En-route to visit the temple of divine madman, also well known as the temple of fertility.
+After lunch proceeds to Paro for overnight.
 If time permits visit Paro Dzong and Ta Dzong.
 Overnight in Paro in Hotel

 Paro sightseeingMorning hike to Taktsang Monastery, Tiger nest monastery a quintessential Bhutan travel experience.
-Later visit ruined Drukgyel Dzong, Kyichu Lhakhang, built in 7th century and Dungtse Lhakhang.
+Later visit ruined Drukgyel Dzong, Kyichu Lhakhang, built-in 7th century and Dungtse Lhakhang.
 Overnight in Paro in Hotel

 Paro (Departure)After early breakfast in the hotel drive to the airport for flight to onward destination.